Bangladeshi migrants shot in Greece

 Wounded Bangladeshi migrants are being treated in a hospital after they have been shot at a strawberry farm in Greece

-incident took place in a Peloponnesian village in southern Greece where at least one farm supervisor opened fire at the workers, BBC reported.
+The incident took place in a Peloponnesian village in southern Greece where at least one farm supervisor opened fire at the workers, BBC reported.

 Jamal Hossain, First Secretary of Bangladesh mission in Greece, told BBC Bangla that he already reached the troubled area.

-The owner of the farm in Nea Manolada and one foreman
+The owner of the farm in Nea Manolada and one foreman have been arrested.

 However, All European Bangladesh Association President Zainul Abedin said, "More than 150 Bangladeshis were working in that farm and they did not get paid for the last six months."

-with Hossain at the scene when he spoke to bdnews24.com on the phone.
+Abedin was also with Hossain at the scene when he spoke to bdnews24.com on the phone.

 He said, "The farm's owner did not listen to any requests of the workers to clear their salaries.
 The workers started their strike three days ago."

 The workers are due $150,000, he added.

 He also urged Prime Minister Sheikh Hasina to take fast and effective measures to save the Bangladeshi workers.

 Around 200 workers had gathered to request their unpaid salaries when at least one farm supervisor opened fire.

-said that AP news agency quoted police Captain Haralambos Sfetsos as saying that the workers had "moved threateningly" towards foremen.
+The BBC report said that AP news agency quoted police Captain Haralambos Sfetsos as saying that the workers had "moved threateningly" towards foremen.

-two men already arrested, warrants for two further arrests have been issued, the report said.
+In addition to the two men already arrested, warrants for two further arrests have been issued, the report said.

 Nea Manolada has a history of exploiting migrants.

 In 2008 workers staged a strike against inhumane conditions.
-There have also been
+There have also been reports of previous attacks.

-A social media campaign has now been launched to boycott the fruit from Nea Manolada, calling them "blood
+A social media campaign has now been launched to boycott the fruit from Nea Manolada, calling them "blood strawberries", BBC says.

-The Council of Europe - the main European human rights watchdog - issued a report this week detailing abuse against migrants in
+The Council of Europe - the main European human rights watchdog - issued a report this week detailing abuse against migrants in Greece.

 The report warned of a growing wave of racist violence, stating that "democracy is at risk".
 It highlighted the role of the neo-Nazi Golden Dawn party.

 ‘WE ARE AFRAID’